Colon Care

 • Go organic.
 Pesticides, chemicals, and growth hormones are carcinogenic.

 • Fermented kimchi and sauerkraut improve digestion, elimination, and pH.
+As well as fermented dairy products like yogurt and kefir.

 • Consume 1-3 tbsp ground flax.
 The lignans in flax slow the conversion of healthy hormones into pseudo hormones like dihydrotestosterone associated with cancer.